stan-dev/design-docs/designs/0031-deprecation-schedule.md

-change is made, it should identify any deprecation candidates: new keywords that must be implemented (thus 'deprecating' the use of that word as a identifier), new syntax which supsercedes a prior syntax, (such as `=` or `array[]`), or a similar change.
-If supporting both the new and old way of doing things requires a 'hack' or difficult to maintain code, this is a prime candidate for deprecation.
+change is made, it should identify any deprecation candidates: new keywords that must be implemented (thus 'deprecating' the use of that word as a identifier), new syntax which supsercedes a prior syntax, (such as `=` or `array[]`), or a similar **syntatic** change.
+If supporting both the new and old way of doing things requires a 'hack' or difficult to maintain code, this is a prime candidate for this deprecation-removal process.
+If a change meaningfully changes the semantics of the language, it is not.

 >Current examples include the use of 'partial keywords' like offset,
 >which are not reserved words but act like them in some contexts, or multiple
 >syntaxes which lead to parsing difficulties, like the new array syntax.
 We would
 >like to not only improve the error messaging and implementation of these current
 >features, but also avoid introducing new issues of this variety in the long term.

+>Current non-examples include the ODE solver interface changes, which requires
+>changes to the user-defined function defining the ODE.

 Once it has been decided to deprecate a feature, the lexer, parser, or typechecker (whichever is most apropriate) should be updated to emit a